THE VOLGA GERMANS IN PORTLAND

 Photograph courtesy of Jim Buskirk who provides the following caption: "A favorite photo from 1930.
 Less than half of the men here are known to me by name.
 On far left is William Gruber; 3rd from left is Judge Kanzler.
 The first hatless man to his right is his future son in law Robert Lancefield, who was to become a lieutenant colonel, serving both in World War II and in Korea."

-Jacob Kanzler has been deeply interested in public and civic work throughout his many years residence in Portland.
-In 1914 he became president of the Progressive Business Men's Club, taking an active part in the establishment of Portland's present public market, and for which he was given much credit.
-He served for six years as a director of the Waverly Baby Home and in 1915 was a director of the Portland Rose Festival.
-During that same year he served on the committee which built the trail from Multnomah Falls to the summit of Larch Mountain.
-Through this latter work he became interested in the recreational possibilities of the Columbia river gorge and initiated and executed the movement through which the federal government created Columbia Gorge Park as a public recreation grounds, consisting of fourteen thousand acres of land, extending for some twenty-three miles along the Columbia River highway and of which Eagle creek is the approximate center.
-Continuing his contact with governmental agencies and acquaintances he was influential in obtaining an appropriation from the United States forest service for a survey of the Mt.
+Jacob Kanzler has been deeply interested in public and civic work throughout his many years in Portland.
+In 1914, he became president of the Progressive Business Men's Club, taking an active role in establishing Portland's public market, for which he received considerable credit.
+He served for six years as a director of the Waverly Baby Home and, in 1915, was a director of the Portland Rose Festival.
+During that same year, he served on the committee that built the trail from Multnomah Falls to the summit of Larch Mountain.
+Through this latter work, he became interested in the recreational possibilities of the Columbia River Gorge.
+He initiated and executed the movement through which the federal government created Columbia Gorge Park as a public recreation ground, consisting of fourteen thousand acres of land, extending for some twenty-three miles along the Columbia River Highway, of which Eagle Creek is the approximate center.
+Continuing his contact with governmental agencies and acquaintances, he was influential in obtaining an appropriation from the United States Forest Service to survey the Mt.
 Hood Loop road.
-He also drafted the application for federal aid for this highway, it being the first application of its kind to reach Washington from any part of the United States under the Federal Aid Road Act.
+He also drafted the application for federal aid for this highway, the first application of its kind to reach Washington from any part of the United States under the Federal Aid Road Act.

 Jacob Kanzler Monument on the Eagle Creek Trail